wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 $ docker build . -t guix &&  docker run --privileged -it --rm guix
 ```

 One of my favorite things about this command is that everything basically goes away after you exit out.
 This is a play ground that will happy disappear and recreate itself as needed.
+You might not want to have `--rm` flag since once you shut down or exist the container it will delete everything, but I like to have things clean up after themselves.

 Once we are in, the first thing we need to do is to start up the `guix-daemon` inside of the container.
-We don't know exactly what directory it's installed in, but there should only be one directory in `/gnu/system` that matches the glob `*guix*` at this poinnt.

 ```bash
 # ~/.config/guix/current/bin/guix-daemon --build-users-group=guixbuild &